How to add your real time heart rate to your stream

 Generally, you'll need to search for a device that supports BLE and heart rate streaming to other devices.
 You can find our comprehensive list of supported devices here.

-If you are looking for something that will serve you for a long time while being reliable, comfortable, and accurate than Polar H10 is a great choice for you.
-It's a bit on the pacier side but we are sure it won't disappoint you.
+If you are looking for something that will serve you for a long time while being reliable, comfortable, and accurate, then the Polar H10 is a great choice for you.
+It's a bit on the pacier side, but we are sure it won't disappoint you.

 Wahoo TICKR is another popular option at ~$50.